Courses

 Units: 1

-Fulfills General Education Requirement(s): GS: Asia (GSAS)
+Fulfills General Education Requirement(s): GS: Asia (GSAS), IF-Written Communication (IFWC)

 DescriptionStudy of China’s political system and policies in the reform era.
 Topics include party and state institutions, policies of reform, and politics on China’s periphery.
 Implications for social relationships, national identity, popular culture, and morality will be explored.